Opportunities

-The Pacific Northwest Agricultural Safety and Health Center (PNASH), funded by the National Institute for Occupational Health and Safety, offered small grants to respond to emerging issues, stimulate innovative research, and foster farming, fishing, and forestry collaborations.
+The Pacific Northwest Agricultural Safety and Health (PNASH) Center, funded by the National Institute for Occupational Health and Safety, offers small grants to respond to emerging issues, stimulate innovative research, and foster farming, fishing, and forestry collaborations.
+The Center emphasizes safe and sustainable agricultural workplaces and communities, prioritizing the prevention of injury and illness—particularly for hired laborers, migrant and seasonal workers, and their families and children.

 Pilot Project Program